mtgjson/mtgjson-website/README.md

 # MTGJSON Website

-Built using [VuePress](https://vuepress.vuejs.org/) with Vue, JS/TS and Markdown on Node
+Built using [VuePress](https://vuepress.vuejs.org/), JS and Markdown on Node

 ## Dependencies
 - Node
 - Yarn
+- VuePress

 ## Installation

 Install project dependencies.
 You'll notice all of them are non-dev, this is because on Heroku you can run in to errors.
 Heroku prunes what is needed on its own.

-> _One thing to know is that the only production dependency is `vuepress`_

 ```sh
 yarn install